emilbratt/OTGT/Datawarehouse/server/cip_info/README.md

 ## About
-This is the webserver that brings some functionality to the user such as reading values from the POS database and reports
+This is the main webserver which also connects to the other services found within the OTGT/Datawarehouse/server/ directory

 ## Setting up the http server